Englishpump93/Town-Of-Chaos-/README.md

 Team: Crewmate<br>
 Basis: Crewmate<br>

-When the Kamikaze dies they take their killer with them but watch out everyone can see your role when lights are out.
-NINJA DOESNT DIE TO KAMIKAZE<br>
+When the Kamikaze dies they take their killer with them but watch out everyone can see your role when lights are out.<br>

 ### Dictator